Seigr-lab/Hyphos/seigr_ecosystem_blueprints/README.md

 - [ ] Python skeleton in `src/` is REFERENCE ONLY for what to build in Hyphos
 - [ ] Hyphos language (361 metawords) will replace Python implementation
 - [ ] Current status: 41/361 metawords expanded, 320 remaining
-- [ ] Bio-digital interfaces are foundation for future natural evolution
+- [ ] Seigr network interfaces are foundation for current digital communication
 - [ ] Quantum properties achieved through mathematical algorithms, not hardware

 ### ✅ Repository Structure